HIV/AIDS denialism in South Africa: 2005

-Matthias Rath travels to South Africa to sell his vitamins which, he claims, are effective at curing AIDS.
+Matthias Rath traveled to South Africa to sell his vitamins which he claimed were effective at curing AIDS.
 He soon began organizing clinical trials of the efficacy of these vitamins, which led to the Treatment Action Campaign suing him later that year.
 Nevertheless, Tshabalala-Msimang stood by Rath, and even appeared at a forum in April to defend Rath's "right to free speech" and claim that his drugs had "equal validity" to ARVs.
 Only after a long-running legal battle with the Medicines Control Council were these trials finally declared illegal.
 AIDS activists have linked Rath's distribution of these vitamins to the deaths of some HIV/AIDS patients.

 2006

 October

-On October 26, 2006, South Africa's government announced that they were reversing their previous policies on treatment of HIV/AIDS patients, and would now be distributing ARV drugs through the country's public health services.
+On 26 October 2006, South Africa's government announced that they were reversing their previous policies on treatment of HIV/AIDS patients, and would now be distributing ARV drugs through the country's public health services.
 The announcement was made at a conference of AIDS activists, whom the government had previously ignored.
 These activists had been spending the previous few years in a legal battle with the country's government in an effort to get them to distribute ARV drugs.